Iam4syT/thinkbox/mlops-project/README.md

 ## 💡 Background

 Inspired by the complexity and manual effort of deploying machine learning models to production, this project was born out of the need for a seamless, automated, and production-grade ML workflow.
-The author’s journey combines backend, DevOps, and AI engineering skills to deliver a practical, scalable MLOps solution.
+My MLOps journey combines my backend development, DevOps, and AI engineering skills to deliver a practical, scalable MLOps solution.

 ---